 If you've tried all of the above and still can't find your encryption key...

-If your shared encryption key is truly lost, you will need to create a new one and update all your devices.
+If your Shared Encryption Key (SEK) is truly lost, you will need to create a new one and update all your devices.
+Please note that once an SEK is reset, any previous patient responses or referrals will be unrecoverable by your staff or the Ocean team.

 Protecting Your Shared Encryption Key in the Future

-Your shared encryption key is the ultimate guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
+Your Shared Encryption Key is an important safeguard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
 It’s also recommended that access to the key be limited to trusted administrative account holders.
 In order to prevent against the worst case scenario of a lost key (and lost patient data), we recommend taking the following steps:

 - Ocean allows you to save a "hint".
 Make an effort to ensure that the hint will always allow an admin user to recover the key.
 This might include noting a secondary storage location.